South Delhi Lok Sabha constituency

 South Delhi Lok Sabha constituency is one of the seven Lok Sabha constituencies in the Indian National Capital Territory of Delhi.
 This constituency came into existence in 1966.

 The seat was a stronghold of the Bharatiya Janata Party for many years but in 2009, after delimitation, INC won this seat.
-Ramesh Bidhuri of the BJP is the MP representing the constituency since 2014.
+Ramvir Singh Bidhuri of the BJP is the MP representing the constituency since 2024.

 Assembly segments

 Following the delimitation of the parliamentary constituencies, since 2008, it comprises the following Delhi Vidhan Sabha segments:

 From 1993 to 2008, it comprised the following Delhi Vidhan Sabha segments: